 As a Board member, what tasks do you take part in?

 We have a board meeting every quarter and that means not just showing up but reading through all the papers beforehand and making sure you're up to speed with the minutes from the previous session.
 That means knowing what the action points have been since then, and just getting yourself in the right mindset.
 At the actual board meeting itself, we always have healthy discussions around how the organization's doing from a financial point of view and in terms of their focus, and some of their major successes.
 It's an amazingly diverse board, just in terms of everyone's backgrounds, and skillsets.
 Another task of mine is to help them find board members.
 Using my recruitment skills, I have been able to identify and qualify candidates for their now incredible board of individuals.
 That was an honour to be able to help them with that.
-I've been working with them as an organization to help build out their advisory team called the ‘Expert Council and I'll find people within my network who are experts, in circular economy, chemicals, biodiversity or niche-based solutions.
-I will introduce them to Future-Fit in the hope that they might go on to perform an advisory role for the organization.
+I've been working with them as an organisation to help build out their advisory team called the ‘Expert Council and I'll find people within my network who are experts, in circular economy, chemicals, biodiversity or niche-based solutions.
+I will introduce them to Future-Fit in the hope that they might go on to perform an advisory role for the organisation.

-Aside from the recruitment focused work that I do, I have also helped Acre to become a Future-Fit Pioneer, which means we have committed to becoming Future-Fit as an organization.
+Aside from the recruitment focused work that I do, I have also helped Acre to become a Future-Fit Pioneer, which means we have committed to becoming Future-Fit as an organisation.
 I'm driving that process for Acre by looking at our environmental, social governance, challenges and opportunities and helping us to commit to improving those over the coming years.
 It is a lot of work but it's amazing and such a pleasure.
 It's the kind of thing that I really enjoy doing pro bono and Acre allows me to do this on company time, too.

 What projects are they working on or something that we can look out for?